Sydney Law School, Sydney

 Grading at Sydney Law School is on a scale of 0-100, with 50-64 signifying Pass, 65-74 Credit, 75-84 Distinction, and 85-100 High Distinction.

 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 The University of Sydney is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (“CRICOS”) with the number 00026A.

-The academic year at Sydney Law is divided into two semesters.
-First semester runs from March through June.
-Second semester runs from late July through November.
+The academic year at Sydney Law School is divided into two semesters: the first semester runs from March through June, and the second semester runs from late July through November.
 For specific dates, see Sydney’s current academic calendars.

 The exchange agreement stipulates that Sydney Law reserve at least one spot for an HLS J.D. student each year.
 HLS may recommend more than one candidate but Sydney will make the ultimate selection of students.

 Students who wish to live off-campus are encouraged to arrive at least two to three weeks before the semester begins, both for orientation and to allow enough time to find housing.
-Once in Sydney, you may meet with Accommodation Officers who will advise and assist with off-campus housing options and details.
-Please see the off-campus accommodations webpage for more information.
-Past program participants have also recommended websites like www.gumtree.com.au for local housing options.
+Once in Sydney, HLS students may meet with Accommodation Officers who will advise and assist with off-campus housing options and details.
+Please see Sydney’s “Live off-campus” webpage for more information.
+HLS students have also recommended websites like Gumtree for local housing options.

 HLS students with questions about Sydney Law School may also contact Natasha de Zilva, Team Leader, Professional Law Programs, at email@example.com.